The international growth of COVID-19 has likely turned your typical routine into a jumble.

 When things feel uncertain, you can take peace in knowing your house is your safe retreat.
 You’re likely spending more time there today.
 As a result, your indoor air quality is now more crucial than ever.

 Were you aware we can install indoor air quality products in your house that deliver hospital-grade filtration?
 These products can eliminate bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 Modern residences are securely sealed, which is good for energy efficiency.
-But it also means your indoor air might be more contaminated than the air outside.
-In actuality, the says it can be two to five times inferior than outdoors.
-This can be problematic, since the has determined we spend about 90% of our time inside.
+But it also means your indoor air might be worse than the air outside.
+In actuality, the EPA says it can be two to five times worse than outdoors.
+This can be problematic, since we spend about 90% of our time inside.

-There are a lot of elements that can lead to poor indoor air quality, such as cleaning products and air fresheners.
+There are many elements that can lead to poor indoor air quality, such as cleaning products and air fresheners.
 These can create headaches and irritate allergies and asthma.

 Unsure which option is a good fit for your house?
 Our skilled technicians can conduct an indoor air quality audit.
-We’ll test several aspects that have an influence on your air, including dust levels, VOCs and ventilation.
 Based off of the outcome, we can then suggest the best solution for your home’s distinctive needs.

 Keep on reading to discover more about the air quality solutions we sell.